Perfluorobutane sulfonamide

 Nevertheless, a 2015 study found FBSA in 32 out of 33 samples of Canadian fish.

-Spills
+Spills and releases

 In April 2019, 3M admitted in a letter to the EPA that the plant in Decatur, Alabama released FBSA and FBSEE into the Tennessee River, despite a 2009 EPA order prohibiting release to water.
 Supposedly, authorities had been aware of the contamination since 2014, but did not make it public.

-The same facility has been responsible for release of other per- and polyfluorinated alkylated substances, namely PFOS and PFOA, into the Tennessee River, prompting 3M to pay $35 million to a local water authority in order to improve drinking water purification.
+The same facility has been responsible for releases and spills of other per- and polyfluorinated alkylated substances, namely PFOS and PFOA, into the Tennessee River, prompting 3M to pay $35 million to a local water authority in order to improve drinking water purification.

-Belgian journalists from VTM Nieuws/Het Laatste Nieuws reported that 3M was illegally discharging the harmful chemical FBSA into the Scheldt river.
+VTM Nieuws/Het Laatste Nieuws reported that 3M was illegally discharging the substance into the Scheldt river.
 This was being investigated by the Flemish authorities.
 On August 24, 2021, the company confessed to the allegations.